 The Group had very low liquidity indicators in the past which, to a considerable extent, were a result of unpaid and overdue loans.
-By August 2020, those loans had been fully settled and the new loans attracted from TASCOMBANK now have a reasonable repayment schedule (see Note 16).
+As discussed above, by August 2020, those loans had been fully settled and the new loans attracted from TASCOMBANK now have a reasonable repayment schedule.

-Since September 2020, management have focused their efforts on further improving the Group's key financial ratios, specifically its negative net current assets and negative shareholders equity.
-Both goals were achieved primarily through disposal of several subsidiaries in April of 2021, as disclosed in Note 7.
+Since September 2020, management have focused their efforts on further improving the Group's key financial ratios, specifically its negative net current assets.
+This goal was achieved by April of 2021, primarily through disposal of several subsidiaries.